Cheng-Long/cow/README.md

 # cow
-This is a place I place my project
+This is a place that I place my project

 Some idea?
 Discord Private message 44.5#1257